slomas04/IRC04/README.md

 # IRC04
-IRC04 is a simple Chat Client/Server made in python 3.
+IRC04 is a simple, Encrypted Chat Client/Server made in python 3.
 The client uses TKinter as a frontend and the server currently only uses the command line.
 ![kermit](https://i.imgur.com/5mzqChX.png)

 ## Prerequisites